shiddenme/bitcore-lib-dynamic/CONTRIBUTING.md

 ## Design Guidelines

-These are some global design goals in dynamic-lib that any change must adhere.
+These are some global design goals in bitcore-lib-dynamic that any change must adhere.

 ### D1 - Naming Matters